 The Health and Psychological Wellness Program is a key competent to TASSC's holistic model of care.
 The trauma of torture and the process of acculturation in the United States greatly impact survivors' physical and mental health.
 After arriving in the United States, survivors may experience depression, anxiety, sleeping problems and fearfulness.
 They may lose trust in themselves and in others, making it difficult to establish new relationships.
 They need supportive programming to process their trauma and navigate a new country.

 This program is staffed by licensed counselors, therapists, clinical social workers and graduate level interns.
 Working from a trauma-informed and strengths-based approach, they employ culturally responsive healing techniques and trauma-informed interventions to help survivors cope with multiple losses and traumas in a safe, caring, and confidential environment.
 TASSC's Health and Psychological Wellness Program offers individual and group therapy; couples counseling; on-site psychiatric care provided by our partners at Georgetown; and, supportive group activities which foster social connections, help to build new relationships and reduce isolation.
-83 Survivors were recipients of one or more of these servcies in 2017,
+TASSC also offers massage therapy services to survivors to help support their physical and psychological well-being.
+In addition to relieving muscle tension, stiffness, and pain, massage therapy promotes relaxation and deeper sleep, and may also help to reduce mental stress, anxiety, and fatigue.
+83 Survivors were recipients of one or more of these services in 2017.